Equilevel algebras: Cycles in for arbitrary . Proof of Theorems , , and

 \begin{lemma} The restrictions of the classes $w_i(\N_k)$ to the manifold $\diamondsuit_k$ are trivial for all $i>2$ if $k$ is even and for all $i>1$ if $k$ is odd. \end{lemma}

 {\it Proof.} In the restriction to $\diamondsuit_k$, the bundle $N_k$ splits into the sum of

-1) the $(k-1)$-dimensional vector bundle that is constant along the fibers of the bundle (\ref{fbt}) and, for all points of any such fiber (\ref{dz}), is normal to the subspace in $C^\infty(S^1, \R)$ defined by the conditions $f(A) = f(A+2\pi/k) =f(A+2(k-1)\pi/k)$;
+1) the $(k-1)$-dimensional vector bundle that is constant along the fibers of the bundle (\ref{fb9}) and, for all points of any such fiber (\ref{dz}), is normal to the subspace in $C^\infty(S^1, {\mathbb R})$ defined by the conditions

-2) the one-dimensional vector bundle whose restriction to such a fiber is the tautological bundle on the space $\R P^{k-1}$.
+2) the one-dimensional vector bundle whose restriction to such a fiber is isomorphic to the tautological bundle on the space ${\mathbb R} P^{k-1}$.

-The first vector bundle is lifted from a bundle over the 1-dimensional base $S^1/\Z_k$, so its classes $w_i$ with $i>1$ are trivial.
-It is easy to see that for odd $k$ this bundle is orientable, so that its first Stiefel--Whitney class is also trivial.
-The second bundle is one-dimensional, so its classes $w_j$ with $j>1$ are also trivial.
-The statement of Proposition \ref{prt23} follows now from the Whitney multiplication formula. $\Box_{\ref{prt23}}$
+The first vector bundle is lifted from a bundle over the one-dimensional base $S^1/{\mathbb Z}_k$, so its classes $w_i$ with $i>1$ are trivial.
+For odd $k$ this bundle is orientable; thus, its first Stiefel--Whitney class is also trivial.
+The second bundle is one-dimensional; thus its classes $w_j$ with $j>1$ are also trivial.
+The statement of Lemma \ref{prt23} now follows from the Whitney multiplication formula, see \S~4 in \cite{MS}. $\Box_{\ref{prt23}}$